Type A from another planet?

 Being action-oriented, good with schedules and deadlines, and enthusiastic about adventure are character traits that many people envy.
 You might reconsider your evaluation of those qualities - they can be strengths!
 It definitely can be hard to find compatible friends, or a special someone with whom to share your life..
 But, don't feel doomed to a life of loneliness and celibacy.

 Aside from finding people who connect with your personality and interests, there are other things you could do to help build a satisfying romantic relationship.
-Check out these ideas from Alice about relationship-building: Dateless despite great looks and personality [Classic Alice!] or Finding a partner.
+Check out the Go Ask Alice!
+Relationship Stuff questions.
+A great one is Finding a partner.
+Also, check out the related questions.
 Consider the positive aspects of your personality type, and seek out people who share and appreciate them.